PcComponentes/open-api-messaging-context/README.md

 """
 Then the message "pccomponentes.example.1.domain_event.resource.resource_created" should be dispatched
 ```
-This is useful to combine it with `Then` step in `MessageValidatorOpenApiContext`
+This is useful to combine it with `Then` step in `MessageValidatorOpenApiContext`, also you can combine them with expected message exceptions.

 Configuration:
 ```yaml